-An implantable cardioverter-defibrillator (ICD) is a battery-powered device that can fix an abnormal heart rate or rhythm and prevent sudden death.
-The ICD is placed under the skin of the chest.
-It's attached to one or two wires (called leads).
-Most of the time, these leads go into the heart through a vein.
+An implantable cardioverter-defibrillator (ICD) is a small, battery-powered device.
+It can fix an abnormal heart rate or rhythm and prevent sudden death.
+The ICD is placed under the skin of your chest.
+One or two wires (called leads) connect the ICD to your heart.

 When is an ICD used?

-An ICD is always checking your heart rate and rhythm.
-If the ICD detects a life-threatening rapid heart rhythm, it tries to slow the rhythm back to normal using electrical pulses.
-If the dangerous rhythm does not stop, the ICD sends an electric shock to the heart to restore a normal rhythm.
+An ICD is always checking your heart for a life-threatening, rapid heart rhythm.
+The ICD may try to slow the rhythm back to normal using electrical pulses.
+If the dangerous rhythm doesn't stop, the ICD sends an electric shock to the heart.
+This restores a normal rhythm.
 The device then goes back to its watchful mode.

-Whether you get pulses or a shock depends on the type of problem that you have and how the doctor programs the ICD for you.
+Your doctor will program the ICD to send electrical pulses or a shock when needed.
+Whether you get pulses or a shock depends on the type of ICD, the type of problem that you have, and how the doctor programs the ICD to respond to it.

 How is an ICD placed?

-Your doctor will put the ICD in your chest during minor surgery.
-You will not have open-chest surgery.
-You probably will have local anesthesia.
-This means that you will be awake but feel no pain.
-You also will likely have medicine to make you feel relaxed and sleepy.
+Your doctor will put the ICD under the skin in your chest during minor surgery.
+You will likely have medicine to make you feel relaxed and sleepy during the surgery.